sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 - Is confidentiality assured if an individual decides to come out to someone at your organization (especially to leadership or management)?
 - What policies can potentially cover your employees in terms of the privacy of their gender identity, status as transgender or non-binary, and/or sexuality?
+  - Don't: Out someone without their permission.
 - What are the laws and company policies that keep medical information private?
-  - Asking about medical procedures or private parts should be off limits.
+- Asking about medical procedures or other physical changes should be off limits.
+  - Don’t: Ask whether someone has had “the surgery.”
+This question is both inaccurate and inappropriate.
+  - Do: Continue to give appropriate compliments such as “I like your haircut,” or “I love those shoes.”
 - Voluntary over-sharing can cause problems as well when a precedent is set for other employees.
-Employees should not feel like they need to share details of their own medical situation (trans or otherwise).
+Employees should not feel like they need to share details of their own medical situation (trans, non-binary, or otherwise).
 - What are the company policies in place regarding other questions that are inappropriate for the workplace?
-  - Any questions that are inappropriate to be asked of non-transgender employees are still inappropriate if asked to trans or non-binary employees.
+  - Any questions that are inappropriate to be asked of cisgender employees are still inappropriate if asked to trans or non-binary employees.

 ## Gender Markers

+A gender marker is an indication of someone’s gender on an official record, commonly “F”, “M”, or “X”.
 Gender marker changes can be complicated and time consuming because there is no one system of record in the United States.
 There are often roadblocks depending on the state of residence or birth, and non-binary folks often don't have a choice of gender marker